 Secure DNS protocols are immune to this limitation, and are the preferred method of using Control D.

 If this issue occurs, your rules will stop being applied.
 Anything you had blocked or redirected will resolve normally, as if you're using a standard DNS resolver.
+You will start seeing ads again (if you had them blocked), and redirected services will load using your true IP.

 If you've configured Control D on a device that does not have a browser (Android TV box, or similar), please make sure that whatever IP your physical device uses appears on the IP Management page.
 Only IPs that show up here will be able to communicate with Control D and enforce your rules.